pablos123/environment/docs/bash-coding-standards.md

 done
 ```

 `local` is function-scoped in bash, so re-running `local file` once per outer iteration is harmless.
-The uniform rule — one `local` per variable, immediately above its definition, no exceptions — is preferable to a special case for nested loops.

 ---